mdabdulripon/interview/README.md

     })();
 ```

-## Questions 02: What will the code below output to the console and why?
+# What will the code below output to the console and why?
 [Solutions](https://github.com/mdabdulripon/interview/blob/master/question2.js).

 <!-- Variables -->
 ```